JesumboOludipe/PortfolioProjects/README.md

 ## Contact

-If you have any questions or would like to collaborate on a project, please feel free to contact me at oludipejesumboj@gmail.com, or visit my LinkedIn profile @Jeusumbo Oludipe
+If you have any questions or would like to collaborate on a project, please feel free to contact me at oludipejesumboj@gmail.com, or visit my LinkedIn profile @Jesumbo Oludipe

 Thank you for visiting my portfolio!